netaddr/netaddr/docs/source/reference.rst

 Reference
 =========

-The pages in this section contain theoretical knowledge that serves our work.
+The pages in this section contain technical description of various parts of netaddr machinery.
-They are information-oriented.

 netaddr provides support for: